 I have the horrible feeling that despite this disclaimer, I will still end up offending or at least inadvertently insulting a lot of people.
 Apologies to anybody who finds this personally offensive - I would never make fun of anybody's name.
 Others, however, would.
 That's the point.

 Check all the obvious abbreviations.
 Do the initials spell a word out?
-My mum knew a lady who was going to call her child Claire Oona Willis, until she thought better of it.
+A friend of a friend was going to call her child Claire Oona Willis, until she thought better of it.
 I also know a JIM.
 We call him Jim.
 Jim doesn't seem to mind this, but a different person might take offence at it.
 Then there's Catherine Penn: "Cat Pee".

 Check the pronunciation.
 Timothy Muggli abbreviates nicely to "Tim Muggli" i.e. "Tim Ugly".

 Are there people in your family with the same initials?
-Two people in my mother's household had the initials ABM.
+Two people in a friend's household had the initials ABM.
 They were forever opening each other's mail.
 This is particularly tricky if two children have the same initials.
 (In an adult-child situation, it's easier, of course.
 Only one of the two is likely to receive bank statements, for example.)

 Remember that you will have to shout this name in public.
 When your kid misbehaves, or runs off, you're gonna have to run after him and shout his name.
 Can you imagine doing this with a child whose first name is Phoenix?
 Or Galadriel?

 Look it up.
 Some names may sound very pretty and feminine or masculine, but when you find the nearest word to Morticia in the dictionary I daresay you may think otherwise.
 A friend of a friend was considering the name "Placenta".

 Check the spelling.
 Can you imagine going through life constantly correcting other peoples spelling of your name, because they got it right and your parents didn't?
 Another friend teaches a girl named Tarnya.
 Not the more correct "Tanya" with a long "aa".
 Tarnya.